 School photos will be taken by Harvey Studios each year and will be used for school records.
-From time to time school photos may be taken by media to be used in publications or may be on our website.
+From time-to-time school photos may be taken by media to be used in publications or may be on our website.
 Permission will be requested early in the year for use of photos.
-Picture day this year is on September 16th.
+Picture day takes place in the fall.